geertjanw/OJETCourse4.x/lesson2/lesson2-part04a.md

 ## Day 2

+Today, we will focus on displaying and manipulating data.

 ### Visualizing Data from a File

+In the first scenario, we move our hardcoded data from the CCA component into a JSON file.
+From there, we load the data into our ViewModel, parse it, and then push it into a variable referenced in our view.

-1. Move the data into a file named 'carsales.json', in "js/data".
+1. Move the data into a file named 'carsales.json', in 'js/data'.

 2. Load the file in the 'define' block: